Andre Deyo: 2005–2006

-2007-08
+2007–2008

 He took a turn as the artist on his CD single "She Hot" on his independent TS.A Records via iTunes, which included snippets to his upcoming album Human Beings Club which has yet to be released although it was expected in the summer of 2007.

 In December 2007 he began work with Dan Talevski (of YouTube popularity), penning his industry insiders favorite "Quick & Slow" produced by The HeavyWeights and he also lent a hand in putting a bridge on Dan's YouTube Classic "Rocket & Go" which the HeavyWeights reproduced for the clubs.
 He has unreleased material on Natasha Ramos, whose long-awaited debut comes from Pharrell Williams' Star Trak Entertainment label.

 December 2007: Deyo began working with the girl group "Queenz" of Queens, New York through longtime friend and collaborator Kenny Ortiz (known best for his role in signing and developing the famous New York, NY group SWV).
-Deyo's involvement included recording, vocal producing, writing, demoing, and providing ideas on their sound, look, and marketing; basically materializing the vision of making the 20-year-old girls superstars.
-They were readying material to begin shopping for a major label recording deal.
-Their first song recorded with Deyo, entitled "Set Me Free", was written by mrDEYO and Jason Gilmore.
+Deyo's involvement included recording, vocal producing, writing, demoing, and providing ideas on their sound, look, and marketing.
+Their first song recorded with Deyo, entitled "Set Me Free", was written by DEYO and Jason Gilmore.
 It was produced by The HeavyWeights.

 August 14, 2008: Theneptunes. com (the Neptunes's #1 fansite) reports Natasha Ramos as working on her new solo album.
 No release date given but the confirmed track listing has "Strawberries" and "Music Box" on it, written and vocal produced by Deyo.
 Both tracks were produced by Troy Oliver.

 Sep 8, 2008: mrDEYO reveals through his social media (Myspace) page that he is working on his first full album "Digital Love" slated for an October 14 release to coincide with the grand opening of his TS.A Studios and Consulting Company in Wolcott, CT.
 Possible album features are rumored to be singers Natasha Ramos, Antonio McLendon, and Dan Talevski and rappers Jus Mula, and HeadRush of Connecticut.
 His Billboard advertisement in 2007 was for an album titled "Human Beings Club" which was never released.
 Production is from longtime collaborator Troy Oliver ("Jenny From The Block" and "Differences" fame), Dante Ross VP of Steve Rifkind Company (legendary A&R who signed Queen Latifah and Busta Rhymes), mrDEYO and up and comers from overseas, WeProduceThem and C-Tease (Dan Talevski's Hunger Pains Remix).
 No word yet on a single.